 Weekly to Biweekly Conversions

 If you’re changing from a weekly to a biweekly pay period, the math is easy.
-With hourly employees, you continue to pay them for time worked, and for salaried employees, you simply double the amount of their weekly paycheque.
+With hourly employees, you continue to pay them for the time worked, and for salaried employees, you simply double the amount of their weekly paycheque.
 Then, you double insurance premiums or any other regular deductions you may withhold from your employees’ paycheques.

-As Canada Pension Plan premiums and Employment Insurance is calculated as a percentage of earnings, you don’t have to worry about any special conversions.
+As Canada Pension Plan premiums and Employment Insurance are calculated as a percentage of earnings, you don’t have to worry about any special conversions.
 Similarly, if your employees accrue holiday pay as a percentage of time worked, you also don’t have to worry about converting these values either.

 When you run payroll every other week, that results in 26 pay periods per year.
 Most months have two paydays, but some months have three.
-Just like a weekly pay period structure, the biweekly structure means your employees get paid on the same day of the week each time but only every other week.
+Just like a weekly pay period structure, the biweekly structure means your employees get paid on the same day of the week each time, but only every other week.
 So you might pay them every other Friday, for example.

 This option is different than paying employees semimonthly, where they always get just two pay cheques per month, for a total of 24 pay periods.
 A semimonthly structure typically pays employees on the 15th and the last day of the month instead of paying every other week.

 Compared to a weekly payroll schedule, biweekly payroll saves you a significant amount of time since you only have to run it every other week.
 You save money on direct deposits and cutting cheques, since you perform these tasks half as many times per year.
 Running payroll less often also means less risk of error.